 Challenges in Implementing Measures to Adequately Protect Migrants in Emergencies in Mexico

-By Jessica López Mejía, Policy Director for Protection and Integration of Migrants at the Migration Policy Unit of the Ministry of Interior of Mexico
+By Jessica López Mejía, Migration Policy Unit of the Ministry of Interior of Mexico

 In 2014 Mexico established its first public policy on migration, in which civil society actors, academics, governmental authorities and the migrants themselves played a key role in identifying the needs to be addressed and the rights to be upheld under the new policy.
 The new policy acknowledged the complexity of the migration phenomenon in the country and led to the development of the Special Programme on Migration 2014–2018 (Programa Especial de Migración, or PEM), under which the principles enshrined in the Migration Law (2011) for the protection and integration of internal and international migrants are to be implemented.
 However, three years after its publication, the implementation of this vision on migration has yet to overcome the obstacle of limited institutional capacities at the local level.

 In order to address some of these issues, the Government has begun establishing collaboration channels with other actors, which have been valuable in identifying the main lines of action and in linking up with local stakeholders and representatives from communities where migrants reside or are in transit.
 In this spirit, the cooperation with the International Organization for Migration (IOM), for the implementation of the Reducing the Vulnerability of Migrants in Emergencies project, was established.